xiduzo/portfolio_astro/src/content/portfolio/fissa.md

 <span>
     No, not <a href="https://www.weforum.org/great-reset/" target="_blank">that one</a>.
     <br/><br/>
-    Working with TypeScript has been a real game-changer and I would never go without, neither should any sane person.
+    Working with TypeScript (for the past 5 years) has been a real game-changer and I would never go without, neither should any sane person.
 However, even TypeScript still has it's quirks.
     <br /><br />
     Luckily, our TypeScript wizard <a href="https://www.youtube.com/@mattpocockuk" target="_blank">Matt Pocock</a> released an awesome tool right when we started with Fissa; <a href="https://github.com/total-typescript/ts-reset" target="_blank">ts-reset</a>.
 </span>